-Kiwi is one of the remarkable flightless birds, that belongs to New Zealand and is part of the family of Apterygidae.
+Kiwi bird is one of the remarkable flightless birds, that belongs to New Zealand and is part of the family of Apterygidae.
 Kiwis are also regarded as the endangered species on earth right now.
 These living birds are definitely one of the smallest, if not the smallest ratites in the world.
 Another line of sphere these birds usually encompass is the size of their eggs which is commonly larger in comparison to their own.

 Bad news is that the kiwi species are epidemically diminishing due to the excessive deforestation; however, on the positive side nationals parks have taken responsibility to look after the rare bird.
 Reports show that 5% of the total kiwi population is believed to reach adulthood.
 Another prime cause of their extinction is the assault of mammalian predators.
 In 1906, kiwi became the emblem of New Zealand when the famous Shoe Polish Company was also named after this little bird in Melbourne.